15 Enjoyable and Interactive May Activities for Upper Elementary Teachers

 🧩 STEM Challenge

-Create a STEM (Science, Technology, Engineering, and Math) challenge where students have to design and build a solution to a problem using limited resources.
+Another one of the May activities for upper elementary is to create a STEM (Science, Technology, Engineering, and Math) challenge where students have to design and build a solution to a problem using limited resources.
 This could involve constructing a bridge with straws, building a balloon-powered car, or creating a simple coding project.
 These activities help foster creativity, critical thinking, and collaboration skills.

 📜 Poetry in the Park